makeopensource/mOS/src/lib/pit/README.md

 	- These are used to set the 16 bit reload value or read a channels count.

 - Command Register:
-	- This is used to describe how a channel operates
+	- Takes 8 bits and is used to describe how a channel operates
+	- The following table shows what each bit is used for.

 | Bits    | Usage            |